- Premium design

-The Samsung Galaxy S8 has the most stunning display around, and while it's been proven factually through DisplayMate’s rigorous testing, it's also clear from the moment you pick up the new S8.
+The Samsung Galaxy S8 has what was at launch the most stunning display around, and while it's been proven factually through DisplayMate’s rigorous testing, it's also clear from the moment you pick up the new S8.

 The colors are rich, the black and white contrast is immaculate, and everything just looks so pin-sharp.
 Streaming content in HD is a dream, and anything that's saved onto the device looks great.

 Let's get a couple of obvious issues out of the way first though, beginning with the size: the 5.8-inch display is possibly too big.

 We know that sounds like an odd thing to say when Samsung has put so much effort into cramming this massive display into a smaller form factor, but, thanks to the new 18.5:9 ratio, it's terribly long.